Community Health Workers: Walking in the Shoes of Those They Serve

 By harnessing trust, community health workers are becoming a powerful force for achieving health equity.

-A recipient of a 2019 RWJF Award for Health Equity, Kangovi is a primary care doctor in Philadelphia, a health policy researcher, and a professor who works to improve health equity.
+A recipient of a RWJF Award for Health Equity, Kangovi is a primary care doctor in Philadelphia, a health policy researcher, and a professor.
 Kangovi developed IMPaCT, a community health worker program that relies on trustworthy individuals to help their community members improve their health and well-being.
 In randomized controlled trials, IMPaCT has improved chronic disease control, primary care access, mental health, and quality of care while reducing hospital admissions.
 It is the nation’s most widely disseminated CHW program.

-Kangovi shared insights about the ways CHWs advance equity and better health, and the role they can play as we cope with and recover from the coronavirus pandemic.
+Kangovi shared insights about the ways CHWs advance equity and better health.

 Who are community health workers and how do they advance health equity?